 PLAN YOUR TRIP TO THE LAKE DISTRICT

-Declared a UNESCO World Heritage Site in 2016 the beautiful Lake District in the North West of England is one of the most popular destinations for visitors.
+Declared a UNESCO World Heritage Site in 2016 the beautiful Lake District National Park in the North West of England is one of the most popular destinations for visitors.

 With stunning lakes and mountains, quaint towns and villages and literary connections (Beatrix Potter and William Wordsworth just two famous name associated with the area) the Lake District has much to offer visitors during all seasons.